MaybinMichael/LogisticsAnalyticsDashboard/README.md

 Video demonstration of the app is available in the following link: xxxx

+Sample input files are available in the Input folder (path: website>Input)

 This app is developed using Python 3.9 version.

 Instructions for launching the app:
   Install Python 3.9 and dependencies mentioned in requirement.txt Download all files given in the repositories
   Execute the following command in terminal to launch the app: python manage.py runserver